strangehurst/PNML.jl/docs/src/pnml.md

 Documentation for the GitHub [PNML.jl](https://github.com/strangehurst/PNML.jl) repository.
 Which defines a Julia module named `PNML`.
-Which handles an XML markup language with the acronym 'PNML' -- Petri Net Markup language.
+Which handles an XML markup language with the acronym 'PNML' -- Petri Net Markup Language.

 ```@eval
 using Markdown